Mary Simpson Sperry: 1911 campaign in California

 Sperry personally saw women vote in Denver in 1908 and would share stories of these women voters with suffragists in California.

 Political activism

 Sperry lobbied for suffrage through a variety of different organizations including the Century Club, the Susan B. Anthony Club and the California Club.
 Sperry's work in the California Club involved recruiting women into the cause of working for suffrage.
 She played a pivotal role in securing women's suffrage in the state of California and was photographed voting in the 1912 California election.

 Personal life

-Mary Simpson Sperry moved to California after she married Austin Sperry, founder of the Sperry Flour Company, in 1862.
+Mary Elizabeth Simpson was born in Brunswick, Maine on June 3, 1833.
+Mary Simpson Sperry moved to California after she married Austin Sperry, founder of the Sperry Flour Company, in 1862; together they had four children.
+Following her husband's death in 1881, she became the company's senior partner with Simpson Enterprises in 1884.
 The last 33 years of her life were spent in San Francisco.
 Her personal wealth helped fund the suffrage cause in California.
 The Sperry family were a prominent family in the city of Stockton, California.
 When her daughter, Dr. Mary A. Sperry died, Mary Simpson Sperry contested her will as Dr. Sperry had lived for many years with suffragist Gail Laughlin.